 k-Space engineered the kSA BandiT system to accommodate the fabrication system’s specific geometry and process materials.
 The oxide layer grown in this chamber is critical to the performance of the device and is largely influenced by the growth temperature.
 The ability to accurately measure the temperature of the wafer during oxidation creates a powerful level of control and should lead to a deeper understanding of this relationship.

-Visit the full press release to learn more about this application and Angstrom Engineering’s platform.
+Visit the full press release (link) to learn more about this application and Angstrom Engineering’s platform.